Gay Washington DC

-Floriana Restaurant + Dito's Bar (1602 17th St NW), Italian fine dining, wines, cozy gay-popular basement bar.
+Floriana Restaurant (1602 17th St NW), Italian fine dining, wines, cozy gay-popular Dito's basement bar.

-Green Lantern (1335 Green Ct, behind 1335 L St NW), two levels, always cruisy men's bar, karaoke, tightly packed for "shirtless men drink free Thursdays," 495 Bears and Otter Den DC events, plus underwear nights.
+Green Lantern (1335 Green Ct, behind 1335 L St NW), two levels, always cruisy men's bar, karaoke, tightly packed for "shirtless men drink free Thursdays," bear events, plus underwear nights.

 J.R.'s Bar and Grill (1519 17th St NW) video bar, chinos and button-down crowd, mostly guys, showtune sing-alongs.

 Larry's Lounge (1840 18th St, NW), gay/mixed neighborhood gay bar and kitchen, dog-friendly patio.